 Lance stayed in touch with Jake and Howdy reporting his progress.
 Advice and encouragement continued to flow.
 It was soon apparent his initial sales projections - ones he acknowledges were "conservative" - were low.
 Both his service business and his warranty work grew faster than he imagined.

 The pace was hectic.
 Lance was burning the candle at both ends.
-It looked as though he would have to hire his first employee - his second year plan - earlier than anticipated.
-"I had achieved my first year sales and profit projections in less than six months and it appeared that the increased rate of sales was steady and not a fluke."
+It looked as though he would have to hire his first employee - his second-year plan - earlier than anticipated.
+"I had achieved my first-year sales and profit projections in less than six months and it appeared that the increased rate of sales was steady and not a fluke."

 Lance had a solid candidate in mind for his first hire - Terry Illy.
 Terry was the source of the "intellectual property" Lance was using in L D Smith.
 They had worked together at Lance's last employer.
-But Lance had some concerns of adding the role of "boss" in what was a great "friendship".
+But Lance had some concerns about adding the role of "boss" in what was a great "friendship".
 "I did not want the 'boss' role to interfere with the 'friend' relationship."
 Lance consulted with Howdy (SCORE) and discussed with Terry what this might mean to their friendship.
 He decided to extend an offer to Terry.
 Terry accepted and they set up a second truck for Terry.
 L D Smith was off and running!

 Where is L D Smith today?
 "So Far, So Good."
 Lance continues to review his plan and modify it to fit his new reality.
-He is already thinking about his Year Three goal to run the business from a shop - a physical location .
+He is already thinking about his Year Three goal to run the business from a shop - a physical location.
 "Running as I am now, out of my home, is getting a bit tight, both inside and out.
 Almost every day there is an old water heater in the driveway or maybe two."

 One option could be finding an existing plumbing business that is on the market with a shop.
 This acquisition would mean Lance must assure the L D Smith business philosophy - "quality plumbing service at a fair price" – is retained.
 "Whatever direction I take the business, I know I will have my SCORE team to turn to if I have any business questions.
 I definitely do not think the business would have even gotten this far without SCORE or Terry's help."